 Background

-Commuting Zones (CZs) and Labor Market Areas (LMAs) were developed by the USDA, Economic Research Service (ERS) in the 1980s to facilitate research on how labor markets influence the socioeconomic well-being of workers residing in those markets (Tolbert & Sizer Killian, 1987; Tolbert & Sizer, 1996).
-A local economy and its labor market are not bounded by the nearest county line but by interrelationships between buyers and sellers of labor.
-Therefore, geographic areas that captured these cross-county interrelationships were needed to understand the variation in socioeconomic conditions across nonmetropolitan America.
-Existing regional delineation systems, such as the U.S. Department of Commerce, Bureau of the Census’s (Census Bureau) metropolitan statistical areas and the U.S. Department of Commerce, Bureau of Economic Analysis’s (BEA) Economic Areas, did not adequately capture these interrelationships in rural counties.
+Commuting Zones (CZs) and Labor Market Areas (LMAs) were developed by ERS in the 1980s to facilitate research on how labor markets influence the socioeconomic well-being of workers residing in those markets (Tolbert & Sizer Killian, 1987; Tolbert & Sizer, 1996).
+A local economy and its labor market are not defined by the nearest county line but by interrelationships between buyers and sellers of labor.
+Therefore, geographic areas that captured these cross-county interrelationships were needed to understand the variation in socioeconomic conditions across the nonmetropolitan United States.
+Existing regional delineation systems—such as the U.S. Department of Commerce, Bureau of the Census’s (Census Bureau) Core Based Statistical Areas and the U.S. Department of Commerce, Bureau of Economic Analysis’s (BEA) Economic Areas—did not adequately capture these interrelationships in rural counties.

-The 1980 and 1990 delineations include two geographic levels: commuting zones (CZs) and labor market areas (LMAs).
-The smaller geographic areas, CZs, are clusters of counties based on intercounty commuting patterns.
-The larger geographic areas, LMAs, are neighboring commuting zones grouped using commuting patterns to contain at least 100,000 residents.
+The 1980 and 1990 delineations include two geographic levels: Commuting Zones and Labor Market Areas.
+The smaller geographic areas, Commuting Zones, are clusters of counties based on intercounty commuting patterns.
+The larger geographic areas, Labor Market Areas (LMAs), are neighboring commuting zones grouped using commuting patterns to contain at least 100,000 residents.
 This minimum population level was necessary to acquire specially tabulated public-use microdata samples from the 1980 and 1990 Decennial Censuses that identify the labor markets in which individuals work.

-ERS did not publish CZs for 2010, but Pennsylvania State University (Penn State) researchers Christopher S. Fowler, Danielle C. Rhubart, and Leif Jensen evaluated the ERS Commuting Zone methodology and created new CZs for 2010, as well as revised CZs for 1990 and 2000, using a consistent methodology (Fowler et al., 2016).
-This revised methodology only uses hierarchical cluster analysis to identify CZs and includes changes to how the data are processed and to specifications used in the cluster analysis.
-Fowler later created 2020 Commuting Zones using the same methodology (Fowler, 2024).
-These commuting zone delineations (as well as source code, research, and documentation) are available on Fowler's website Labor-sheds for Regional Analysis.
+ERS did not publish CZs for 2010, but The Pennsylvania State University researchers (Christopher S. Fowler, Danielle C. Rhubart, and Leif Jensen) evaluated the ERS Commuting Zone methodology to create new CZs for 2010 and used a consistent methodology to create revised CZs for 1990 and 2000 (Fowler et al., 2016).
+This revised methodology only uses hierarchical cluster analysis to identify CZs.
+The methodology also includes changes to how the data are processed and to specifications used in the cluster analysis.
+Fowler later created 2020 CZs using the same methodology (Fowler, 2024).
+Fowler’s CZ delineations (as well as source code, research, and documentation) are available on the Labor-sheds for Regional Analysis website.

 Scope/Coverage

-The 1980, 1990, and 2000 CZ and LMA delineations are available for counties in the 50 U.S. States and Washington, DC.
-For the 1980 and 1990 delineations, a CZ code is provided for each county indicating its commuting zone.
+The 1980, 1990, and 2000 CZ and Labor Market Area (LMA) delineations are available for counties in the 50 U.S. States and Washington, DC.
+For the 1980 and 1990 delineations, a CZ code is provided for each county indicating its CZ.
 Importantly, there is not a separate LMA code in these releases; each county’s LMA is indicated by the first three digits of the CZ code.

-A delineation of 2010 CZs is not currently available from the USDA, ERS.
+A delineation of 2010 commuting zones is not currently available from ERS.
 Fowler, Rhubart, and Jensen from Penn State published a 2010 CZ delineation, as well as revised CZs for 1990 and 2000, that all follow a consistent methodology.
 Fowler later created a 2020 CZ delineation using the same methodology.
 These delineations (as well as source code, research, and documentation) are available on the Labor-sheds for Regional Analysis page.

 Methodology

-The 2020 Commuting Zones delineation uses commuting flows data (see the Data Source section) to represent the labor market connection among counties.
+The 2020 CZs delineation uses county-level commuting flows data (see the Data Source section) to represent the labor market connection among counties.
 For every county and census-designated county equivalent, the commuting flows data estimate how many workers reside in County A and commute to County B for work.
-CZs are created by grouping counties together based on the strength of the commuter flows between them.
+Commuting zones are created by grouping counties together, based on the strength of the commuter flows between them.

 where Cab represents the number of commuters residing in County A and working in County B, Cba represents the number of commuters residing in County B and working in County A, Wa represents the total work force residing in County A, and Wb represents the total work force residing in County B.

-The proportional flow between each county combination is used to calculate the distance metric (this does not refer to the geographic distance between counties, e.g., miles) in an agglomerative hierarchical cluster analysis.
+The proportional flow of workers commuting between each county combination is used to calculate the distance metric (this metric does not refer to the geographic distance between counties, e.g. miles) for an agglomerative hierarchical cluster analysis.
 Agglomerative hierarchical cluster analysis is an iterative process that starts with individual counties and gradually groups the counties together into successively larger clusters.
 This process is implemented using the distance metric between the counties.
 In our analysis, the distance metric is calculated as 1 minus the proportional flow.
 The distance metric ranges between 0 and 1, where .001 represents the strongest possible commuting connection between two counties and 1 indicates no commuting connection between two counties.
 See Fowler (2024) for more details on preparing the data for hierarchical cluster analysis.

-Following the work of Fowler et al. (2016), we set 0.977 as the distance at which two units are no longer considered to be part of the same labor market.
-This distance was determined by Fowler et al. (2016) to be the point at which their hierarchical cluster analysis on 1990 counties was the most similar to USDA, ERS’s published 1990 delineation of CZs.
+Following the previous work of our collaborators at Penn State, we set 0.977 as the distance at which two units are no longer considered to be part of the same labor market.
+This distance was determined by Fowler et al. (2016) to be the point at which their hierarchical cluster analysis on 1990 counties was the most similar to ERS’s published 1990 CZ delineation.

 Strengths and Limitations

-One of the greatest strengths of the Preliminary 202 Commuting Zones (CZs) is that they are designed to identify connections between small, rural counties and more populous and urban counties.
+One of the greatest strengths of the ERS Commuting Zones (CZs) is that the CZs are designed to identify connections between small, rural counties and more populous counties.
 The CZs are intended to identify the counties to which rural residents are most likely to commute to work, shop, recreate, or consume other goods and services.
-They create functional units of observation rather than units that are defined by an arbitrary political boundary, such as counties.
-Additionally, CZs can be used with a variety of Federal and other data sources by aggregating widely-available county-level data to the CZ unit of analysis.
+The CZs create functional units of observation rather than units that are defined by political boundaries, such as counties.
+Additionally, CZs can be used with a variety of Federal and other data sources by aggregating widely-available county-level data to the CZ geographic unit.

 Another advantage of CZs is that they include all the territory within the United States and Puerto Rico.
-Conversely, the U.S. Office of Management and Budget’s (OMB) widely-used Core Based Statistical Areas—metropolitan and micropolitan statistical areas—only include counties with strong commuting connections to urban cores with populations of 10,000 or more people.
+Conversely, the U.S. Office of Management and Budget’s (OMB) widely-used Core Based Statistical Areas—metropolitan and micropolitan statistical areas—only include counties with strong commuting connections to urban cores with populations of 10,000 or more.
 All other counties are considered part of one large noncore area.
-This delineation results in a significant number of U.S. counties being excluded from the OMB’s labor markets, whereas every county is placed in a labor market in the CZs data product.
+This delineation results in a significant number of U.S. counties being excluded from the OMB’s delineation, whereas every county is placed in a labor market in the CZs data product.

 There are several limitations associated with the original CZs methodology that were kept for consistency over time.
-For example, some methodological decisions had no documented justification other than that the decisions seemed to be reasonable to the researchers at the time.
-The most significant of these decisions was selecting 0.98 as the maximum average distance between units, at which point the hierarchical cluster analysis stopped grouping counties and commuting zones together.
-Choosing a higher threshold would have resulted in fewer, larger Commuting Zones and choosing a lower threshold would have resulted in more, smaller Commuting Zones.
+There are methodological decisions that had no documented justification other than that the decisions seemed to be reasonable to the researchers at the time.
+The most significant of these decisions was selecting 0.98 as the maximum average distance between units, at which point the hierarchical cluster analysis stopped grouping units together.
+Choosing a higher threshold would have resulted in fewer, larger CZs and choosing a lower threshold would have resulted in more, smaller CZs.

 The selection of a seemingly arbitrary distance threshold may stem from the fact that the specific labor market concept that CZs were intended to capture was never explicitly defined (see Fowler and Jensen (2020) for more information on defining labor markets).
-Had the concept been explicitly defined using measurable characteristics, it may have been possible to select a distance threshold—based on specific metrics—that optimized the CZs’ ability to represent the labor market concept.
-Instead, the distance threshold used in the 2010 and 2020 Commuting Zones (0.977) was selected to optimize the similarity between Fowler, Rhubart, and Jensen's replication of the 1990 CZs and the original CZs published by ERS (Fowler et al., 2016).
+Had the labor market concept been explicitly defined using measurable characteristics, it may have been possible to select a distance threshold that optimized the CZs’ ability to represent it .
+Instead, the distance threshold used in the 2010 and 2020 Commuting Zones (0.977) was selected to optimize the similarity between Penn State’s replication of the 1980 and 1990 CZs and the original CZs published by ERS (Fowler et al., 2016).

 Data Source